Carmen, the ballet

 Where: Diana Wortham Theatre at the Wortham Center for the Performing Arts

-Asheville Ballet has built a reputation on the belief that dance plays a vital role in the education and culture of the community.
+Asheville Ballet, North Carolina’s oldest non-profit ballet company, has built a reputation on the belief that dance plays a vital role in the education and culture of the community.
 As a key component of its Educational Outreach Program, The Asheville Ballet performs its entire production of the holiday classic, The Nutcracker, for school children every year.

-Asheville Ballet is North Carolina’s oldest non-profit ballet company.
-First incorporated in 1963, the company has created and presented work in Asheville every year since.
+First incorporated in 1963, the Asheville Ballet has created and presented work in Asheville every year since.
 In an average season, formal and educational outreach programming affects a culturally diverse audience of approximately 23,000 people.
 An active advisory panel and a strong, well-organized volunteer base assist a committed board.

 Asheville Ballet has produced residencies by historical choreographers (Anna Sokolow, Douglas Dunn, Lori Bellilove), hosted master classes and workshops by international dance stars (Sean Curran, Mark Dendy, Chuck Davis, David Dorfman), produced the three-week Fall Into Dance festival, and commissioned both classical and contemporary choreography.